HisenZhang/Drone-500/README.md

 1. Resize the picture into the geometry given;
 2. Convert to 0-1 matrix and save.
+3. Get indexes of '1' elements.
+4. Convert into conventional coordinate system as output.

 For more information please view [documentation](./doc/workflow.md).